How To Develop Your Own Business Risk Assessment Survey

 Any risk arising from payment defaulters are classified as financial risk.
 Apart from that, financial risks can also arise from changing interest rates, foreign exchange rates, etc.

 Generally, operational risks are a result of unforeseen events that may occur during the day to day business operations.
-Events like loss of goods, transportation breakdown, supply chain failures, etc. can be a cause for operational risks.
+Events like loss of goods, transportation breakdown, supply chain threats or failures, etc. can be a cause for operational risks.

 Business Risk Assessment Steps